zitadel/zitadel/docs/docs/guides/trainings/supportservice/recurring.md

 In this session you can refresh your knowledge about existing concepts, and gain experience with new features of ZITADEL.
 This keeps the quality of your support high.
-We recommend an one day of training per support staff.
+We recommend one day of training per support staff.

 **Audience**: 1st / 2nd Level Support Staff, Solution Owner, QA Manager (optional)
 **Duration**: 1 day / support staff